 GCE - Global Connections to Employment Logo

 “Our daughter was born developmentally delayed and on the autism spectrum,” said Nancy Ashmore.
-“Those are her disabilities, but her abilities are that she can take direction very well, and she gives every task 100 percent.”
+“Those are her disabilities.
+Her abilities are that she can take direction very well, and she gives every task 100 percent.”

-During high school, Allison Ashmore volunteered at the Salve University Library in Newport, Rhode Island, because she had always loved books.
+During high school, Allison Ashmore volunteered at the Salve University Library in Newport because she loved books.
 But she discovered she’d rather be around people and more active at a full-time job.
-Even then, she was curious about working at the food galley at Naval Station Newport, where her father was stationed as a Naval officer.
+She was curious about working at the food galley at Naval Station Newport, Rhode Island.
+Her father is a Naval officer stationed there.

-Following high school, Allison was enrolled at a disability workshop where she helped out in the kitchen, but despite her work there, people in the program didn’t think she could handle the hectic, noisy environment of the food galley at the Naval Station.
+Following high school, Allison enrolled at a disability workshop where she helped out in the kitchen.
+Despite her work there, people in the program didn’t think she could handle a hectic, noisy environment like a food galley.
 When Allison persisted, the disability workshop team decided to give it a try.
 That was in 1995, and Allison’s been there ever since.

 “With the right kind of support, Allison can do a lot of things,” her mom said.
-Fast-forward 23 years to now and Mrs. Ashmore said, “Organizations like GCE working under the AbilityOne® program are very valuable to people with disabilities.
+Fast-forward 23 years Mrs. Ashmore said, “Organizations like GCE working under the AbilityOne® program are very valuable to people with disabilities.
 Allison’s experience has been life-changing.”

-For instance, she’s learned to keep a schedule.
+For instance, she learned to keep a schedule.
 A community transport van takes Allison to work each day, and a taxi brings her home.
-She’s learned to check the arrival times on her tablet, and if the transporter is late, she calls and says, “Where are you?”
+She learned to check the arrival times on her tablet.
+If the transporter is late, she calls and says, “Where are you?”

 According to Allison, the job has taught her many skills: customer service, organization, using a nice voice in a pleasant way and always being courteous and respectful to customers and coworkers.
 “I’ve learned that if I have some help, I can do things that other people didn’t think I could do.”
 One of her favorite things about her job is wearing the uniform – badge and all.